nextcloud/android-library/README.md

 #### 2.2.
 Add library to your project
 There are different ways of adding this library to your code, then it is described one of them

-__Step 1.__ Compile the ownCloud Android Library __Step 2.__ Define a dependency within your project.
-For that, access to Properties > Android > Library and click on add and select the ownCloud Android library
+__Step 1.__ Compile the Nextcloud Android Library __Step 2.__ Define a dependency within your project.
+For that, access to Properties > Android > Library and click on add and select the Nextcloud Android library

 ###  Branching strategy